Gail Eason Hopkins

 Gail Hopkins may be the only ballplayer to earn both an M.D. and a PhD.
 He played seven seasons in the major leagues, but was an orthopedic surgeon for much longer than that.

-He grew up in Long Beach and received bachelor's and master's degrees from George Pepperdine College.
-Signed by the Chicago White Sox, he broke in as a first baseman with them in 1968, while the White Sox were rebuilding after having been a good team for most of the 1960's.
+He grew up in Long Beach, CA and received bachelor's and master's degrees from George Pepperdine College and was the first player from Pepperdine to make the majors.
+Signed by the Chicago White Sox, he broke in as a first baseman with them in 1968, while the White Sox were rebuilding after having been a good team for most of the 1960s.

 He was the regular first baseman in 1969, hitting .265 with 8 home runs and getting lots of walks.
-It was the dead-ball era - the American League as a whole hit .246 in 1969.
+It was the second dead-ball era: the American League as a whole hit .246 that year, so he was well above average.

-Released by the Royals shortly before the 1974 season began, Hopkins was playing for Hawaii in the PCL when brought to the majors by the Los Angeles Dodgers.
+Released by the Royals shortly before the 1974 season began, Hopkins was playing for the Hawaii Islanders in the Pacific Coast League when he was brought to the majors by the Los Angeles Dodgers.
 In 14 games, he hit .222.
 He did not play in the 1974 World Series.

 Dr. Gail Hopkins practiced medicine in Lodi, CA and in Hinsdale, IL.
 He has one son and one daughter, and both are doctors.
 In 2004, he was named Chair of the Board of Trustees of Ohio Valley University.
 That same year, Dr. Hopkins relocated to Parkersburg, West Virginia, and retired from active medical practice, but three years later, he came out of retirement and reopened his medical practice with his daughter, Dr. Leah Hopkins.
 Dr. Hopkins remains Chairman of the Board of Trustees of Ohio Valley University.